-SIGMETs (SIGnificant METeorological Information) and AIRMETs (AIRmen's METeorological Information) are broadcast for potentially hazardous weather considered of extreme importance to all aircraft.
+SIGMETs (SIGnificant METeorological Information) and AIRMETs (AIRmen's METeorological Information) are broadcast for potentially hazardous weather.
 A Convective SIGMET is issued for hazardous convective weather.
 A localized SIGMET is a significant weather condition occurring at a localized geographical position.

 Figure 6-22 SIGMET/AIRMET Data